10 Easy Ways to Add More Protein to Your Diet

 2. Eat more complete plant-based proteins.

 Skip the protein shakes in favor of quinoa and chia seeds.
-Both are complete plant-based proteins that are easy to incorporate into snacks and meals: Substitute quinoa for rice, add it to homemade veggie burgers, or use it to “beef” up a vegetarian chili recipe.
-Chia are great for making puddings, as an egg substitute in baked goods, and tossed into smoothies.
+Both are complete plant-based proteins that are easy to incorporate into snacks and meals: Substitute quinoa for rice, add it to homemade veggie burgers or use it to “beef” up a vegetarian chili recipe.
+Chia seeds are great for making puddings, as an egg substitute in baked goods, and tossed into smoothies.

 3. Add nuts and seeds to everything.

 Nuts and seeds are high-protein foods that are great tossed on salads, roasted vegetables like beets or Brussels sprouts, and your morning bowl of oatmeal.

 Chickpeas are a good plant-based source of protein, so when you’re choosing a spread or dip and more protein is your goal, opt for hummus.
 Or roast some chickpeas with olive oil and sea salt for a crunchy, salty afternoon treat.

 Nutritional yeast adds a satisfying umami flavor to everything from popcorn to roasted broccoli.
 It also happens to be a complete plant-based protein.